Skip to main content

 He published one book, two book chapters and 16 articles in his time at UD.

-She has mentored numerous faculty, taught and mentored countless students who are now employed across the country and beyond and dedicated her career to the advancement of the department, the graphic design major and its students.
+She mentored numerous faculty, taught and mentored countless students who are now employed across the country and beyond and dedicated her career to the advancement of the department, the graphic design major and its students.

 When she was hired, she was the only woman in graphic design (then known as visual communication design) and only one of three women in the entire department.

-Dr. Tim Wilbers began his career at UD in 1983 and has served the university for 39 years.
-He has taught and mentored countless students, served in various service and administrative capacities (including as an assistant dean in the College of Arts and Sciences for nine years), has an encyclopedic knowledge of all things curricular and has worked tirelessly in exploring the photographic and related mediums.
+Dr. Tim Wilbers began his career at UD in 1983 and served the university for 39 years.
+He taught and mentored countless students, served in various service and administrative capacities (including as an assistant dean in the College of Arts and Sciences for nine years), has an encyclopedic knowledge of all things curricular and has worked tirelessly in exploring the photographic and related mediums.

 He is the kindest, most giving soul one could hope to meet.